GridTools/gt4py/docs/index.rst

 ===========================================================
 GT4Py: GridTools for Python
 ===========================================================

-`GridTools <https://github.com/GridTools/gridtools>`_ allows you to write highly performant :emphasis:`and` portable :emphasis:`declarative` stencil kernels for weather and climate simulations in C++.
-Write closer to the mathematical formulation and let the framework optimize performance for you.
+Write stencil operations for weather and climate simulations close to the mathematical formulation with little boiler plate code and get great performance across machine architectures.

+How does it work? - GT4Py takes your stencils written in GTScript and generates optimized C++ code from them, which is compiled just-in-time to deliver the best possible performance.
+GT4Py's GTScript language is highly readable and concise.
-GT4Py takes it a step further: kernels written in GT4Py's GTScript language are even more concise and readable.
-Plus, being an extension of Python syntax, GTScript is easily readable for anyone who knows some Python.
+As an extension of Python it has a familiar look and feel to anyone who knows Python.

 Great! - so what does it look like in practice?
 Look at the following example of a laplacian operation coded in GTScript!